AndyWilliams682/Chronicler/README.md

 ```

 ## Future Work
 The goal is to eventually create a tool to help players optimally build their temples across the 12 Incursions.
+It also needs more testing on other resolutions.

 ## Acknowledgements
 This uses OpenCV with Pytesseract to perform OCR on image masks.